ilkermanap/filop/README.md

+# use as follow

 # This is a file or folder search engine made by python

-# Speed ​​and other features will be added
+# Speed ​​and other features added

-# use as follow

-from pfsearch import PFSEARCH as ps
+import pfsearch as pf

-ps=ps("python")
+pf=pf.PFSEARCH(word)  --> word = this means ,This is the word you want to search

-folder=ps.Folder()   -->  this is a list
+folder=pf.Folder() -->  this is a list
-file=ps.File()       -->   this is a list
+file=pf.File()   -->   this is a list

 # to be continued